 Can you make an abrupt change in your puppy diet?

-It’s advised feeding your husky puppy the same dog food brand that he ate before.
+It’s advised to feed your husky puppy the same dog food brand that he ate before.
 Though, I fed my huskies puppies a different dog food brand compared to what they had before.
-And they adapted very well with the new diet.
+And they adapted very well to the new diet.
 I did my research on Siberian huskies before I brought my first puppy home.
 By doing so, I found a lot about the Siberian husky diet and nutrition.